anngineery/8080_emulator/README.md

 2 reasons to branch instead of execute the subsequent instruction
 1. (conditonal or unconditional) jump - jump to a specific memory location based on flags
 2. call - calling a subroutine; In a way, I think calling a subroutine is like executing an unconditional jump + extra chores (saving the caller's state in a frame) ---> TODO: link to Week 8 of Nand2Tetris

+An interesting to note is that there are conditional CALL and RET instructions too.
+Just like conditional jump instructions, the decision is made based on a specific flag.

+### Logical
+Similar to the arithmetic group, operations are performed usually on A register and it affects the flags.
+A difference is that no logical instruction works on a register pair.
+#### Boolean operations
+AND, OR, NOT (in 8080's world, it is called CMA, complement accumulator, instead), XOR